mirac2534/New-StockExchange/README.md

 private static void sellCurrency(InvestorProfile.Profile currentProfile, Scanner scanner)
 Handles the sale of currency for the user and delegates the process to the sellAssetHelper method.

-### 4-5- sellAssetHelper Method
+### 4-5- sellAsset Method

-private static void sellAssetHelper(String filePath, String transactionFile, String assetType, Scanner scanner, InvestorProfile.Profile currentProfile)
+private static void sellAsset(String filePath, String transactionFile, String assetType, Scanner scanner, InvestorProfile.Profile currentProfile)
 Handles the sale process by updating or removing assets from the user's portfolio based on the specified details.

 ### 4-6- logTransaction Method